Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 But most importantly, they’re seeking for a safe way to relieve the pain or crack their backs carefully.

-The growing belly creates stress on your back muscles and spinal cord, which causes pain to an extent.
+The growing belly stresses your back muscles and spinal cord, which causes pain to an extent.

 Besides, hormonal changes can also cause pressure on your back and neck muscles.